 The Woman Hater by Francis Beaumont and John Fletcher

-The Puritan by Thomas Middleton
+The Puritan Widow by Thomas Middleton

 Royal Entry for the King of Denmark – the kings brother in law came for a visit, there was a lot of material to sift through in the exploring sessions – you can find them in our Civic and Royal Pageantry playlist.